kuntzd99/u2_lab_useEffect_stoplight/README.md

 }
 ```

 Now what if we wanted to fire this function whenever this component loads?
 That way we won't have to do it manually from the UI.
-Now would be a greate time to implement a `useEffect()` hook!
+This would be a greate time to implement a `useEffect()` hook!

 Let's add one into our `Highway` component.
 - Make sure that you've added `useEffect` in your imports at the top of the file, next to `useState`